apache/tvm/docs/dev/virtual_machine.rst

 low number of high level instructions.
 ML programs' cost centers are expensive operator invocations, such as GEMM or convolution, over a large input.
 Due to the execution profile exhibited by ML programs, micro-optimizations present in scalar VMs are dramatically less important.
-A model’s runtime will  be dominated by executing expensive operators on large inputs.

 TVM has provided strong support for vision models, but we want to grow to support a wider variety of models.